hashirahmad/netlify-react-public/README.md

  3. Third task
  4. etc . . .

+## 07-03-2020
+1. Added a `WorkingProgress` component which can be used on any screen until the newly created screen is in development.

 ## 01-03-2020
 1. Both `SimpleCard` and `ComplexCard` now support anchorisation or basically they can anchored by their title which means it comes in incredibly handy when refering to indvidual item.
 2. Some content changes made to `More` screen.